lenovo/ELIE/README.md

 elie-2.4.1
   - licenses for packages included in elie-2.4.1.
 Used by networking switches.

+elie-2.7.1
+  - license files for packages included in elie-2.7.1.
+Used by LXCA 2.7.0 and beyond.

 For access to the actual meta layer source code, please contact Lenovo Support.